-Study to Bolster Clinical Evidence of Performance of Patented TAEUS Ultrasound Device in NAFLD Patients as Commercialization Begins
+Study to Bolster Clinical Performance Evidence of TAEUS® Ultrasound Device in NAFLD Patients as Commercialization Begins

-ANN ARBOR, MI / ACCESSWIRE / June 8, 2020 / ENDRA Life Sciences Inc. ("ENDRA") (NDRA), a pioneer of enhanced ultrasound technologies, today announced that the Medical College of Wisconsin ("MCW") a world-renowned healthcare institution, is partnering with ENDRA for a clinical study of ENDRA's Thermo-Acoustic Enhanced Ultrasound (TAEUS™) device for assessing Non-Alcoholic Fatty Liver Disease ("NAFLD").
+ANN ARBOR, MI / ACCESSWIRE / February 17, 2021 / ENDRA Life Sciences Inc. (ENDRA) (NASDAQ:NDRA), a pioneer of enhanced ultrasound technologies, today announced that Inselspital University Hospital in Bern, Switzerland is partnering with ENDRA for a clinical study of ENDRA's Thermo Acoustic Enhanced UltraSound (TAEUS®) device for assessing Non-Alcoholic Fatty Liver Disease (NAFLD).

-This represents the third clinical research partnership for ENDRA in the United States and is a natural progression from the feasibility study conducted by the Robarts Research Institute, which used healthy volunteers to establish the safety and efficacy of the TAEUS technology.
-The data from the MCW study, along with other ongoing or to-be initiated studies, will be used to bolster the clinical evidence and further establish the clinical utility of the TAEUS ultrasound device in patients with NAFLD, as commercialization begins in the second half of the year.
+This is the third clinical research partnership for ENDRA in Europe and the sixth globally.
+The data from the Inselspital Bern study, along with other ongoing or to-be-initiated studies, will be used to bolster the clinical evidence and further establish the clinical utility of the TAEUS® ultrasound device in patients with NAFLD.
 The study will be led by Prof. Annalisa Berzigotti, MD, PhD, group leader, Department for BioMedical Research (DBMR) and senior hepatologist at the University Clinic for Visceral Surgery and Medicine (UVCM) of the Inselspital, University Hospital of Berne.

-Comparing ENDRA's commercial design TAEUS liver device against a baseline measure of liver fat as determined by the current standard of care, MRI-PDFF (magnetic resonance imaging proton density fat fraction).
+Comparing ENDRA's TAEUS® liver device against a baseline measure of liver fat as determined by the current standard of care, MRI-PDFF (magnetic resonance imaging proton density fat fraction).

-Scanning a target of 75 fatty liver patients to contribute additional diversity and volume of patient data.
+Scanning a target of 75 fatty liver patients to contribute additional diversity and volume to the pool of patient data.

 Providing ENDRA with ongoing clinical feedback on product design and clinical performance.